DirkBrand/protobuf-code-formatter/README.md

 ProtoBuf-Code-Formatter
 =======================

 Code Formatter for Protocol Buffer 2.5.
-Should be used as a plugin for protoc or a stand-alone tool to format entire directories of code.
+Should be used as a stand-alone tool to format entire directories of code, or a plugin for protoc.

-For use in protoc:

-Install the plugin, then have the location of the plugin binary in your PATH variable.
-Run the following on the command-line:

-`$ protoc --pretty_out='location of output' 'location of unformatted .proto file' `

-The command will format the input file and write it in the provided location.
-If the location is the same as the original file, it will be overwritten.

-For use as stand-alone tool:
+To use the protofmt tool:

 Install the tool, then run the following on the command-line: